tdspk/ReaScripts/Library Tools/README.md

 - [x] Implement new features to Media Explorer Mode
 - [ ] Wandering Loop region with items/regions when renaming
 - [ ] Autofill form when navigating

-# Bugfixes for V1
-- [x] Fix scrolling bug in category browser
-- [ ] Improve search results
+- [ ] Toggle navigation when renaming

 # Post V1 Features